strimzi/proposals/037-kafka-canary-roadmap.md

 * We've experienced [numerous bugs]((https://github.com/strimzi/strimzi-canary/issues?q=is%3Aissue+is%3Aclosed)) in the Kafka client library being used, and believe we're likely to see a long tail of further bugs.
 * The client library does not support all the features we want.
 Those features would needed to realize the Canary's true potential.
 * The client library is not (currently) evolving at the same pace as the Java clients, i.e. it seems to be falling further behind in terms of features.
-* The Strimzi community's lack of golang expertise (or indeed enthusiasm) means it is somewhat unloved.
+* The Strimzi community's lack of Golang expertise (or indeed enthusiasm) means it is somewhat unloved.

 ## Proposal